moisesvw/deep_network_steering/README.md

-# End to End DeepNetwork implementatino for Driving Steering
+# End to End DeepNetwork implementation for Driving Steering

 This projects I built a deep learning system that learns to steer car wheels in a Simulator.